ccoenraets/salesforce1-app-tutorial/create-expenses-tab.md

 1. Click **Next**, **Next**

-1. Uncheck the **Include Tab** checkbox to ensure the Expenses tab doesn't appear in any of the existing applications, and click **Save** (In step 2, you will add the Expenses tab to a new application).
+1. Uncheck the **Include Tab** checkbox to ensure the Expenses tab doesn't appear in any of the existing applications (In step 2, you will add the Expenses tab to a new application)

+1. Click **Save**

 ## Step 2: Creating the App

-A Salesforce App is a group of Tabs that makes it easy for users to access a set of related features in the full salesforce.com browser app.
+A Salesforce App is a group of Tabs that makes it easy for users to access a set of related features in the full Salesforce.com browser app.

-> The concept of App to organize Tabs is not used in the Salesforce1 Mobile App.
+> The concept of App as a way to organize Tabs is not used in the Salesforce1 mobile app.

 1. In **Setup** mode, select **Build** > **Create** > **Apps**